donejs/donejs/tutorials/organizing.md

 In this example, after separating out each type into it's own plugin, you might want to split the type into edit and grid controls.
-The resulting folder structure might look like:
+The resulting folder structure would look like:

     \cms
       \articles